Find out more about specific considerations you need to make when working with more vulnerable patients.

 Three areas are identified for particular consideration when planning local responses.
 These are:

-- Each acute and mental health trust should designate someone as COVID-19 alcohol lead with appropriate skills from within available workforce.
+- Each acute and mental health trust should designate someone as COVID-19 alcohol lead with appropriate skills from within the available workforce.
 They will be responsible for specialist support to staff in relation to protocols for the safest patient management and pathways to partner agencies.

 - Alcohol leads must be competent to offer guidance on current best practice specifically relating to (not limited to) alcohol-dependent patients presenting with: COVID-19 and risks of respiratory depression during medically assisted alcohol withdrawal; complicated severe alcohol withdrawal; and co-morbid opioid use.